UPPMAX/UPPMAX-documentation/docs/software/gaussian.md

 Notice that 40 cores are requested from the queue-system using the line `#SLURM -p node -n 40` and that g09 is told to use 2 nodes via linda with the `%NProcLinda=2` link 0 command and 20 cores on each node with the link 0 command `%NProcShared=20`.

-Please benchmark your own inputs as the speedup depends heavily on the method and size of system.
+Please benchmark your own inputs as the speedup depends heavily on the method and sise of system.

 In some cases Gaussian cannot use all the cpus you ask for.
 This is indicated in the output with lines looking like this: